gilch/hissp/docs/tutorial.rst

 Reader macros in Lissp consist of a symbol ending with a ``\`` followed by another form.
-The function named by the symbol is invoked on the form, and the reader embeds the resulting object into the output Hissp::
+The function named by the qualified symbol is invoked on the form, and the reader embeds the resulting object into the output Hissp::

     #> builtins..float\inf